 The airport is located two miles (3km) south of Newark, 16 miles (26km) southwest of New York.

-The airport is located nine miles (14km) east of Buffalo.
+The airport is located 11 miles (17km) east of Buffalo.

 The airport is situated eight miles (13km) north of Binghamton.

 The airport is situated five miles (8km) northeast of downtown Syracuse.

-The airport is situated 5 miles (8km) northeast of downtown Ithaca.
+The airport is situated five miles (8km) northeast of downtown Ithaca.